MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-1-Federal-Acquisition-Regulation/subchapter-B-Acquisition-Planning/part-9-Contractor-Qualifications/subpart-9.2-Qualifications-Requirements/section-9.204.md

 (g) Withdrawing or omitting qualification of a listed product, manufacturer or offeror, as necessary.

-(h) Advising persons furnished any list of products, manufacturers or offerors meeting a qualification requirement and suppliers whose products are on any such list that -
+(h) Advising persons furnished any list of products, manufacturers or offerors meeting a qualification requirement and suppliers whose products are on any such list that—

 (1) The list does not constitute endorsement of the product, manufacturer, or other source by the Government;